Aphrodite of Knidos – The Most Copied Statue in the World

 Louvre Paris

-Borghese Venus, 2nd century CE Roman marble copy of the Aphrodite of knidus
+Borghese Venus is a 2nd century CE Roman marble copy of the Aphrodite of knidus.

 The accompanying Cupid and dolphin, both classical symbols of Aphrodite, are an addition by the Roman sculptor.